shaneutt/wg-ai-gateway/proposals/7-payload-processing.md

 * **Web Application Security**: Enforce signature-based detection rules, anomaly detection systems, scan uploads, call external auth with payload data, etc.

-Payload processing can also encompass various much older use cases, such as external authorization or rate limiting.
+Payload processing can also encompass various use cases outside of AI, such as external authorization or rate limiting.
 Despite these use cases, though, payload processing is not standardized in Kubernetes today.